-- 7.4.1 The Analyst in Training must convey their understanding of the analysis protocol in SOP 6.0 as well as the rules in IDAPA 11.03.01... - 7.4.2 Analyst in Training must describe how operators and specialist obtain and maintain certification. - 7.4.3 Analyst in Training must detail their approach in determining if a testing protocol is compliant with IDAPA 11.03.01. - 7.4.4 Analyst in Training must describe the proper storage and transportation of instruments and standards.
+- 7.4.1 The Analyst in Training must convey their understanding of the analysis protocol in SOP 6.0 as well as the rules in IDAPA 11.03.01.. - 7.4.2 Analyst in Training must describe how operators and specialist obtain and maintain certification. - 7.4.3 Analyst in Training must detail their approach in determining if a testing protocol is compliant with IDAPA 11.03.01. - 7.4.4 Analyst in Training must describe the proper storage and transportation of instruments and standards. - 7.4.5 Analyst in Training must describe the acceptance criteria for a performance verification and calibration.